Clay Lacy Aviation: Sustainability strategy and carbon-neutral operations

 In December 2021, Clay Lacy became the first company certified to the National Air Transportation Association’s Sustainability Standard for Aviation Businesses.
 This initiative was created to encourage FBOs, airports, and other aviation businesses to pursue flexible, cost-effective options to lower their carbon footprint.

 In April 2022, Clay Lacy received certification from the United States Environmental Protection Agency's Green Power Partnership, a program that supports business and organizations that voluntarily adopt the use of renewable energy, one of the first in the industry to be so recognized.

-In January 2024, Clay Lacy partnered with two electric aircraft companies to install air taxi chargers at its FBOs.
+In January 2024, Clay Lacy partnered with electric aircraft companies to install air taxi chargers at its FBOs.
 The installation of electrical infrastructure to support Joby's Global Electric Aviation Charging System (GEACS) will be part of Clay Lacy's FBO at John Wayne Airport.
 It also plans to develop concept of operations and charging infrastructure for eVTOL manufacturer Overair at its Van Nuys and Orange County locations.

+In October 2025, it announced a collaboration with Supernal to develop an FBO network for eVTOL operations, initially at its two California FBOs.
+SkyMark Refuelers announced Clay Lacy's Van Nuys location will utilize a 7,000-gallon-capacity tanker, the largest aircraft refueler in the U.S. with an all-electric powertrain.

+The company was recognized as a VNY Friendly Flyer eight times, and three times at its Orange County location.